LLNL/sundials/doc/sundials_developers/source/testing/Benchmarking.rst

 test runner Python script, ``test/testRunner``, which will in turn set the ``CALI_CONFIG`` environment variable before running every test so that when you run ``make test`` the examples will produce `.cali` output files documenting the performance.

+Note: Caliper prints to the `.out` files by default.
+Ensure all Caliper configs requested have the `output` option defined to ensure output data is saved in a separate location from the test output.
+Otherwise, the `.out` files for each test will contain the output and the tests will fail.

+Turning on the ``BUILD_BENCHMARKS`` option will build benchmarks.
 Running ``make benchmark`` will execute all the available benchmarks and produce `.cali` output files for each one.

 To specify where `.cali` output files are placed, define the CMake option SUNDIALS_TEST_OUTPUT_DIR with the directory path.
-By default `.cali` output files are placed in the build directory (:numref:`Installation`) under ``Benchmarking/output`` and ``Testing/output``.
+By default `.cali` output files are placed in the build directory (:ref:`Installation`) under ``Benchmarking/output`` and ``Testing/output``.

 Refer to section :ref:`Benchmarks` for instructions on building